paninski-lab/lightning-pose/docs/source/user_guide_advanced/unsupervised_losses.rst

       pca_singleview:
         log_weight: 5.0
         components_to_keep: 0.99
-        empirical_epsilon_percentile: 1.00
-        empirical_epsilon_multiplier: 1.0
         epsilon: null

 * ``log_weight``: weight of the loss in the final cost function
 * ``components_to_keep``: predictions should lie within the low-d subspace spanned by components that describe this fraction of variance
-* ``epsilon``: absolute error (in pixels) below which pca loss is zeroed out; if not null, this parameter is automatically computed from the labeled data
+* ``epsilon``: if not null, this parameter is automatically computed from the labeled data

 .. _unsup_loss_pcamv: